 In 2009 the World Economic Forum named him a Young Global Leader, and TIME Magazine named his project, Cowbird, one of the Fifty Best Websites of 2012.
 The recipient of five Webby Awards, his TEDTalks have been viewed millions of times.

-He lives in Shelburne, Vermont, where he serves on the board of the Shelburne Craft School, directs the nascent Shelburne Institute, and helps to manage High Acres Farm—evolving the place where his family has lived for five generations.
+He lives in Shelburne, Vermont, where he helps to steward High Acres Farm—evolving the place where his family has lived for five generations.

 He also created this website.